HashimKhan0/UBCx-How-to-Code-Simple-Data/beginning-student-language/notes.md

 * calls to string & image primatives work similarly to previous primitive call
 * primitive calls such as + or - do not work on strings
 * (substring "caribou" 2 4) outputs "ri" due to 0 based indexing and note it does not include the 4th character b
+* using different primitives such as circle, rectangle, text we can produce images in racket
+* others operate on images such as overlay, beside, above etc